klayu/hb_beacon/content/english/blog/infj-meets-istj-2.md

 The INFJ, being capable of more insight than the ISTJ, may need to make the greatest adjustment in the relationship.
 However, when major conflicts arise, it’s important for the INFJ to explain to the ISTJ in concrete terms what he or she needs and why.
 Abstract reasoning frustrates most ISTJs.

-{{<

-leftbanner src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

-text1="When handled patiently and given down-to-earth reasons for requests, ISTJs who were once difficult partners may become more spontaneous and tolerant."
+When handled patiently and given down-to-earth reasons for requests, ISTJs who were once difficult partners may become more spontaneous and tolerant.

-text2=""

->}}